DataDog/hiring-engineers/walkthrough.md

 terraform init
 ```

 Configure your project ID inside a tfvars file.
 The terraform.tfvars file is a convenient place to set non-sensitive variables.
 You'll have to manually copy and paste this one into the terminal because the auto-copy function doesn't like the escape backslashes.
-Copy and paste the commend into your shell prompt:
+Copy and paste the following command into your terminal:
 ```
 echo "project_id = \"$PROJECT_ID\"" > terraform.tfvars
 ```